-My pork loin roast recipe is simple, but so delicious.
+My crock pot pork loin roast recipe is simple, but so delicious.
 You can set up your pork loin in the slow cooker and forget about it, come home to the perfect dinner recipe!
+It’s an easy recipe, but sure to be a family favorite- even for your picky eater!

-Our family loves cooking pork of all kind, but pork loin is one of our favorites.
+Our whole family loves cooking pork of all kinds, but pork tenderloin recipes are one of our favorites.
 And when you serve it with a side of mashed potatoes… it’s perfection.

 How to Make Pork Loin in the Crock Pot

-Because it is made in the slow cooker, it is ideal meal for busy weeknights.
-Also, making lean cuts of meat in the crock pot seals in juices, helping to keep it moist while cooking it at a consistently low temperature.
+Because it is made in the slow cooker, it is an ideal meal for busy weeknights.
+Lean cuts of pork are also well suited because the crockpot seals in juices, helping to keep it moist while cooking at a consistently low temperature.

-Once rinsed and patted dry, rub the seasoning mixture all over the pork loin.
-Be sure to use all of the seasoning for maximum flavor potential.
+- Once rinsed and patted dry, rub the seasoning mixture all over the pork loin.
+Be sure to use all of the seasonings for maximum flavor potential.

-After seasoning the meat, heat vegetable oil in a large skillet over medium high heat.
+- Heat vegetable oil in a large skillet over medium-high heat.
 Sear the pork on all sides until it is golden brown.
 This should take about one to two minutes per side.
+Browning is a step that so many people skip, but I implore you to do this.
+It deepens the natural flavors of the pork, this is called the Maillard reaction.
+This will also directly impact the richness of the gravy.

-Once golden brown on all sides, remove the pork from the skillet and add to the slow cooker.
-For extra flavor, slice up onion to add as well.
+- Once golden brown on all sides, remove the pork from the skillet and add to the bottom of the slow cooker.
+Place sliced onion over the roast and then add the liquids and brown sugar, spooning a little over the top.

 Best Sauce for Pork Loin

-Next, we’ll work on the sauce.
+Next, we’ll work on the sauce, which is really a gravy.
 It’s a simple mixture of apple juice, Worcestershire sauce and brown sugar.
 If you’d like, you can also add a little bit of soy sauce for an umami essence.
+You could even add a little BBQ sauce or lemon juice if you’d like.

-After the pork is finished cooking, pour the juices into a small pan and bring to a simmer.
-While that’s simmering, whisk together cornstarch and water.
+- Transfer into a small pan and bring to a low simmer.
+Whisk together the cornstarch and water (called a cornstarch slurry.)

-Once fully combined, pour the cornstarch mixture into the simmering juices.
-Whisk constantly until the gravy reaches your desired consistency.
+- Once fully combined, whisk the cornstarch mixture into the simmering juices.
+Reduce or remove from heat and whisk constantly until the gravy reaches your desired consistency.
+It will continue to thicken as it is removed from heat, so wait a few minutes to decide if it is the correct texture.

 And there you have it.
 A delicious gravy to top not only your pork, but perfect for mashed potatoes, too!